sigmacomputing/sigmaquickstarts/site/sigmaguides/src/2024_first_friday_features/2024_first_friday_features.md

 The following Recipes are available today:

 <img src="assets/recipeslist.png" width="800"/>

+### New endpoint for workbook version history
+The following endpoint for retrieving the version history of a workbook is now available:

+- [Get version history for a workbook:](https://help.sigmacomputing.com/reference/getversionhistory) (GET /v2/workbooks/{workbookId}/version-history)

 ### New file type for List files and List member files endpoints
 The `typeFilter` query parameter for the [List files](https://help.sigmacomputing.com/reference/fileslist) and [List member](https://help.sigmacomputing.com/reference/listaccessibleinodes) files endpoints now includes a symlink option that you can use to filter shortcuts in your request.